 Make sure that you are aware of any travel advisories for the area you’re travelling to.
 Travel advisories can be issued for a variety of reasons and have varying degrees of severity.
 A travel advisory issued prior to booking your trip could inhibit you from having coverage under a travel insurance policy, and an advisory issued after you’ve booked but before you’ve left could require you to use trip cancellation insurance.
 To stay up to date on travel advisories issued by the Government of Canada, click here.

 Be sure to check if you need vaccinations

 Vaccinations can be easily overlooked when travelling to popular tourist destinations such as Mexico, Cuba or the Dominican.
 Some travel destinations may require proof of vaccination; others simply recommend having your routine vaccinations up to date.
 The Canadian Government Travel Vaccinations website has an abundance of information, including recommended vaccines based on travel destination.
 It is best to consult your family health practitioner or visit a travel health clinic at least 6 weeks before you travel to ensure you have enough time to update or get any new vaccinations needed.

-For more travel tips visit click here.
-For more information on travel insurance, contact your local Westland Insurance Broker, or click here to complete an online quote.
+For more information on travel insurance, contact your local Westland Insurance Broker, or click here to buy online.